capta1nLz/KanColle_FleetResourceCalculator/README.md

 This simple desktop application helps players of the browser game “Kantai Collection” (舰队Collection) calculate the fuel and ammunition consumed by their fleet during a single battle.

-It calculate resource consumption based on the total resource needed to restock the ship, and take 20% of that to work out the cost of each battle, if the battle extends into the night.
+It calculate resource consumption based on the total resource needed to restock the ship, and take 20% of that to work out the cost of each battle, and another 10% if the battle extends into the night.

 Calculator only account for standard battle consume, and not covering extras like repairing cost.